rimidalv-0/nixos-option-parser/README.md

     nix build .#nixosConfigurations.desktop.config.system.build.manual.optionsJSON
     ```
     the output folder will be in the same direcory

+  - home manager:
+    easy on that one
+    set ```manual.json.enable = true``` in your home manager and the json file will be at `<profile directory>/share/doc/home-manager/options.json`
+    or you can also use the same command as by nixos options but in your home-manager flake directory

 i aint good in rust by any means, i just played around, to see what does what, so this is more of learn rust rather then usefull tool, still maybe for someone helpfull